Host Device Simulator#

 dir_pw_third_party_freertos = getenv("PW_PACKAGE_ROOT") + "/freertos"

-Building and Running the Demo#
+Building and running the demo#

 ninja -C out pw_system_demo